Logo

 Kim Kardashian in pink

-Why Would Kim Kardashian, A Billionaire, Take Out A Mortgage?
+Why Would Kim Kardashian, a Billionaire, Take Out a Mortgage?

 The Celebrity Mortgage Trend: Not Just the Kardashians